-During this time period, a transition will occur in the number of items in current forms of the Step 2 CK examination.
-The total number of items will decrease from no more than 355 to no more than 318.
+The new features will begin to be administered in Step 1 examinations during a transition period beginning the week of May 9, and in Step 2 CK examinations during a transition period beginning the week of July 10.
 Although the transition will occur quickly at many test centers, there may be some locations where the changes take slightly longer to complete.
 The overall transition period will likely last approximately 6 weeks.
-Please note the following:

 Two new user-adjustable display features will be available in the new software: